danipaBernales/modern-ecommerce/docs/MIGRATION_GUIDE.md

 This guide provides best practices for managing database migrations in the ModernShop project.

-## Current Migration Issues

-Our project currently has several migration files with overlapping or duplicate operations:

-1. **Duplicate content**: Some migration files contain identical SQL statements
-   - Example: `20250228201134_red_sound.sql` and `20250228201246_royal_lodge.sql` both insert the same products

-2. **Overlapping operations**: Multiple migrations modify the same tables in similar ways
-   - Example: Several migrations modify the `profiles` table to add or update the `username` column

-3. **Complex dependency chain**: Migrations build upon each other in ways that can be difficult to understand

 ## Best Practices for Future Migrations

 ### 1. Check Existing Schema First